LukasStu/Mask_RCNN_Humanpose/README.md

 Mask RCNN for Human Pose Estimation
 -----------------------------------
+## Project from SuperLee506.
+Upgraded to TF2.1, tf.keras

 The original code is from "https://github.com/matterport/Mask_RCNN" on Python 3, Keras, and TensorFlow.
 The code reproduce the work of "https://arxiv.org/abs/1703.06870" for human pose estimation.
 This project aims to addressing the [issue#2][1].